 - 1. Open an HTML5 target used for Side Navigation, Top Navigation, or skinless output. - 2.
 On the Advanced tab of the Target Editor, select Synchronize navigation elements with TOC entries. - 3.
-Click 🔙 to save your work. - EXAMPLE You have a topic called "More Information" that is linked in two places in your TOC.
+Click lato save your work.

 The topic opens, and initially everything seems fine.
 But if you look at a couple of navigation elements-the breadcrumbs and side menu-you will notice that the topic was opened in the first TOC location (under "Getting Started").
 This is the default behavior; the first instance of the topic in the TOC will be shown, not necessarily the one you selected.